HEALTH AND HUMAN RIGHTS 2021

 Our belief is that an interdisciplinary, collaborative approach is an essential part of this process, and we are proud to bring professional students from a variety of disciplines, including medicine, pharmacy and law, together in discussion, leadership, and mentorship to create global citizens for tomorrow.
 UTIHP proudly hosts a number of events focused on global health and human rights each year for the University of Toronto students.
 From the annual Earthtones Benefit Concert to Ontario’s only model World Health Organization (OMWHO), to our Annual Health and Human Rights Conference, UTIHP provides an arena for students to discover their passion and become tomorrow’s Global Health Leaders.

 The Health and Human Rights Conference is UTIHP's flagship event, now currently running in it's 23rd year.
 The aim of HHR is to bridge the gap between human rights and health and find ways for scholars from different academic backgrounds to collaborate to solve pressing international health issues.
 Each year, the conference focuses on a different topic within global health; previous years have addressed Aboriginal health, mental health, and LGBTQ+ health.
-This year's topic will be focusing on migration and health.
+This year's topic will be focusing on healthcare accessibility.